 Marilyn Monroe was an icon.
 She was seen as one of the most beautiful women of her era; the ideal figure of her time.
 She was also a size 12.
 With measurements of 36-23-36, she was a very beautiful yet unusually dramatic hourglass shape.
-With today’s vanity sizing, depending on location and brand, her sizes could translate into a size 8, size 6, or even a size 4.
+With today’s vanity sizing, depending on location and brand, her sizes could translate into a size 8, a size 6, or even a size 4.
 So why are so many women destroying their confidence trying to fit into smaller and smaller sizes?
-There has been much debate about Marilyn’s sizes, and whether she was plus size or not, but the fact is, she wasn’t an icon of fashion, but an icon of sexiness, and this is what women need to embody today.
+There has been much debate about Marilyn’s true size, and whether she was “plus” size or not.
+She was also only 5’5.
+But the fact is, she wasn’t an icon of fashion, but an icon of sexiness, and this is what women need to embody today.

 What women need to understand is that there is no standard sizing among countries.
 Brands in the United States alone don’t even use the same sizing systems.
 It was reported that when “sizing inconsistencies and clothing don’t fit right, shoppers feel inadequate and negative towards their bodies instead of blaming the poor fitting clothes” (Suite101.com).

 What can we do about this mass misinterpretation?